ebergstedt/CruDapper/README.md

 # Testing setup
 Change your connectionstring in CruDapper.Test App.config and alter the BaseService accordingly.

-Apply the PostgresBaseLine.sql or SqlServerBaseLine.sql to your testing database to setup the needed tables.
+Apply the TestBaslines/TestPostgresBaseLine.sql or TestBaslines/TestSqlServerBaseLine.sql to your testing database to setup the needed tables.

 # TODO